 - To rescind in writing at any time written permission given to CEI to acquire or share confidential information.

 - To provide course instructors a letter outlining College-approved accommodations, academic adjustments, and/or auxiliary aids.
 This may be delivered electronically or as hard copy.

 - To appeal in written form any request for accommodations, academic adjustments, and/or auxiliary aids denied by the Dean of Student Affairs or the Human Resources office, depending upon the circumstances.

 - To notify the Disability Resources Office should any problems with requested and approved accommodations, academic adjustments, and/or auxiliary aids arise during the semester, or to appeal, when necessary, to the Dean of Student Affairs.

 - To expect that no employee or representative of the college engages in retaliatory conduct against an individual who exercises his/her rights under the ADA.

 - For students to report any such retaliatory conduct to the Dean of Student Affairs who will then conduct an investigation.

-We each have an obligation to be supportive of our CEI student or employee colleagues and to help create a welcoming and safe environment at the College.
+We each have an obligation to be supportive of our CEI students and employees and to help create a welcoming and safe environment at the college.
 These guidelines are designed to show the ways in which the CEI community, individually and institutionally, can be supportive of someone with a disability.